Ganesh M. Kishore

 Rashidan Shah is an Investments Director for Xeraya Capital after joining the company in 2012.
 He has more than 20 years of experience in the field of investment both in public equities and venture capital.
 Following his graduation with a degree in accountancy, he started his career as an investment analyst in a fund management company and subsequently between 1991 and 2002, he joined various securities firms as research analyst and dealer.
 As analyst and later head of research, he specialised in the banking and power sectors and market strategy.
 In 2002 he was promoted as the Executive Director of Dealing of BBMB Securities and Corporate Nominee on the Kuala Lumpur Stock Exchange (KLSE) representing his Company which was a member company of the KLSE.
 In 2004, he joined Malaysian Technology Development Corporation as an Assistant General Manager for Investment and led the investment work on various Life Sciences and non-Life Sciences companies both in Malaysia and overseas.
 He was also involved in the preparation of Malaysia's Biotechnology Plan which led to the setting up of Malaysian Biotech Corporation in 2005.
 He was also involved in the groundwork and setting up of the Labuan-based Malaysian Life Sciences Capital Fund I which was incorporated in late 2006 and from then onwards utilized some of his time as part of the team in MLSCF.
 In 2009, he was promoted as a Director for MLSCF and Special Projects Division at MTDC and continued to make new investments for the Company.
 In 2011, he led the MTDC team to organize the Kuala Lumpur Venture Capital Symposium which saw the participation of many key VC players and thought leaders worldwide.

 Mr. Young is an Investment Director at Malaysian Life Sciences Capital Fund.
 Previously, he held the position of Managing Director within the venture capital division at Burrill & Company, a diversified global financial services firm focused on the life sciences industry.
 His focus areas of investment cover renewable energy and chemicals, as well as biological processes which promote sustainability.
-Mr. Young currently serves on the Board of Cobalt Technologies is a Board Observer on the Board of Akermin.
+Mr. Young currently serves on the Board of Cobalt Technologies.
 Previously, Mr. Young worked as a molecular biologist focused on protein expression at an early-stage biotech company located in San Diego.
 Mr. Young received his BS in Biochemistry and Cell Biology from the University of California, San Diego and an MS in Biotechnology from Northwestern University.

 Director of Special Projects